London short term rentals

 Bayswater is a convenient central location with a pleasant community-based atmosphere, much loved by visitors the world over.
-Visit Whiteley’s of Bayswater: a shopping centre that is a listed building and London’s first department store.
-Stroll down to the hustle and bustle of Oxford and Regent Streets, or wonder around the calm expanse of Kensington Gardens or Hyde Park.
 London short term rentals are plentiful and this area is perfect for the business or leisure traveller who wants to be in the urban centre but still have access to calm places.

 This is a lively cosmopolitan area with many great bistros and bijoux shops on Queensway and Westbourne Grove.
 The entire area is culturally diverse and the shops around here are interesting and unusual.
 They make a nice change from Oxford Street and may be where you will find the perfect London souvenir!
 There are many superb ethnic restaurants to be frequented here, run by locals.
 This is a good area for walking and exploring…enjoy the many wide, attractive streets and garden squares lined with Victorian stucco terraces.